Reliable Power, Even in the Cold: Why the Public Sector Is Choosing Hydrogen

 Where Cold Weather Proves the Point

 Every public agency wants to cut emissions.
 The challenge is doing it without compromising uptime, safety, or fiscal responsibility.
-That’s why hydrogen is quietly becoming the preferred path forward for many municipalities and utilities.
+That’s why hydrogen is quietly becoming the preferred path forward for many municipalities and utilities — and this is exactly where ESSNA™ delivers its greatest value.

 Reliability, Resilience, and Continuity